neoforged/governance/core.md

 A team is a group of people with similar goals, and equal weighting in most decision making - with some exceptions, which will be explored later.

+You may [apply to join some teams](https://tinyurl.com/ForgeApplications), but some require appointment from within an existing team, or further voting after application.

 #### Steering Council

 The Steering Council are the management of the Project.